 The Hutsteiner family name finally established at the beginning of the 17th century.
 Before that the name appears very rarely in the existing documents, although many other family names have already been used, so that we have to assume that a stroke of luck in history has made the name survive the times.

 Nevertheless, the Hutsteiner families continued to expand in the Mühlviertel / Upper Austria and Lower Bavaria / Hochstift Passau areas by the middle of the 17th century.

-Back to Michael Hutsteiner in Dillenburg: he becomes the ancestor of most of the Protestant Huthsteiners still known today – often spelled with ‘th’ since then – in Hessen-Nassau and neighboring areas and of most of the Hut(h)steiner families living in the USA today.
+Back to Michael Hutsteiner in Dillenburg: he became the ancestor of most of the protestant Huthsteiners still known today – often spelled with ‘th’ from then on – in Hessen-Nassau and neighbouring areas and of most of the Hut(h)steiner families living in the USA today.

 It is important to list other Hutstein families whose ancestry has not yet been clarified: from 1713 on, this includes a family of Johann Adam Hutstein, who had descendants in the Bad Schwalbach region and their occupation often were shepherds and of catholic religion.
 Presumably he is a descendant of Carl Hutsteiner from Budweis, son of Vitus Hutsteiner, who appeared around 1670 in Martinsthal, Rheingau.
 All of the following families appear in the vicinity north of Marthinsthal, which means that a coincidence probably can be ruled out.
 However, there is still no written evidence of these descendants.